 Shelter Island has several notable places of interest for individuals and families of all ages.
 For those who wish to discover more about local history and culture, visit the Shelter Island Historical Society and the Shelter Island Public Library around the corner from Shelter Island Slice.

+A must is stopping at one of the farm stands on Shelter Island.
+These include The Farmstand at Sylvester Manor, Sep’s Farm, and Havens Farmers’ Market.
 Note that most of these farm stands and markets are open seasonally, or through the holiday season.

 Havens Farmers’ Market is held throughout the latter part of spring and throughout the summer.
 It is traditionally held on Saturday mornings beginning at 9am from Memorial Day to Labor Day weekend on the grounds of the Shelter Island History Center.
 The market features a wide mix of local vendors and purveyors, with past years’ participants including Goodale Farms, The Blue Duck Bakery Cafe, Peeko Oysters, and The Perfect Pickle.